Navajo: Reservation era

 In 1883, Lt.
 Parker, accompanied by 10 enlisted men and two scouts, went up the San Juan River to separate the Navajos and citizens who had encroached on Navajo land.
 In the same year, Lt.
 Lockett, with the aid of 42 enlisted soldiers, was joined by Lt.
 Holomon at Navajo Springs.
 Evidently, citizens of the surnames Houck and/or Owens had murdered a Navajo chief's son, and 100 armed Navajo warriors were looking for them.

 In 1887, citizens Palmer, Lockhart, and King fabricated a charge of horse stealing and randomly attacked a dwelling on the reservation.
 Two Navajo men and all three whites died as a result, but a woman and a child survived.
 Capt.
 Kerr (with two Navajo scouts) examined the ground and then met with several hundred Navajos at Houcks Tank.
 Rancher Bennett, whose horse was allegedly stolen, told Kerr that his horses were stolen by the three whites to catch a horse thief.
 In the same year, Lt.
 Scott went to the San Juan River with two scouts and 21 enlisted men.
 The Navajos believed Scott was there to drive off the whites who had settled on the reservation and had fenced off the river from the Navajo.
 Scott found evidence of many non-Navajo ranches.
 Only three were active, and the owners wanted payment for their improvements before leaving.
 Scott ejected them.

-In 1890, a local rancher refused to pay the Navajos a fine of livestock.
-The Navajos tried to collect it, and whites in southern Colorado and Utah claimed that 9,000 of the Navajos were on a warpath.
-A small military detachment out of Fort Wingate restored white citizens to order.

-In 1913, an Indian agent ordered a Navajo and his three wives to come in, and then arrested them for having a plural marriage.
+In 1913, an Indian agent ordered a Navajo and his three wives to come in and then arrested them for having a plural marriage.
 A small group of Navajos used force to free the women and retreated to Beautiful Mountain with 30 or 40 sympathizers.
 They refused to surrender to the agent, and local law enforcement and military refused the agent's request for an armed engagement.
 General Scott arrived, and with the help of Henry Chee Dodge, a leader among the Navajo, defused the situation.

 Boarding schools and education

-During the time on the reservation, the Navajo tribe was forced to assimilate to white society.
+During the time on the reservation, the Navajo tribe was forced to assimilate into white society.
 Navajo children were sent to boarding schools within the reservation and off the reservation.
 The first Bureau of Indian Affairs (BIA) school opened at Fort Defiance in 1870 and led the way for eight others to be established.
 Many older Navajos were against this education and would hide their children to keep them from being taken.